 Scientists are still unsure how CBD exerts its effects, but they think it might boost endocannabinoid levels or bind to serotonin receptors.
 Serotonin is a hormone that regulates mood, happiness, and anxiety.

-In animal and preliminary human studies, CBD has demonstrated some potential therapeutic effects, including:
+In animal and preliminary human studies, CBD has demonstrated some

 - reducing inflammation